If you’re transporting children in a vehicle on our roads you need

 Where you can find out more

-- NZTA is a Crown agency responsible for contributing to an affordable, integrated, safe, responsive and sustainable land transport system.
+- The NZ Transport Agency is a Crown agency responsible for contributing to an effective, efficient and safe land transport system.
 This involves the planning and funding of land transport.
 It involves the enforcement of laws, regulations and rules, and the collection of revenue.
 It also involves ensuring New Zealanders have access to land transport, including through building, operating and maintaining land transport systems.
 This is work we undertake with a number of partners.
-You can find out more information on the NZTA website http://nzta.govt.nz/.
-You can also contact NZTA on 0800 699 000, email firstname.lastname@example.org or write to: NZ Transport Agency, Private Bag 6995, Wellington 6141.
+You can find out more information on the Transport Agency website www.nzta.govt.nz.
+You can also access a list of certified Child Restraint Technicians here.
+You can also contact us on 0800 699 000, email firstname.lastname@example.org or write to: NZ Transport Agency, Private Bag 6995, Wellington 6141.

 - Plunket Society is a national not-for-profit organisation.
 It is a community-owned and governed provider of support services for the development, health and wellbeing of children under the age of five.
 You can contact PlunketLine on 0800 933 922 or visit the Plunket website.